Agoric/documentation/main/javascript-modifications/ses-guide.md

 Much of the `Intl` package, and some locale-specific aspects of other objects (e.g. `Number.prototype.toLocaleString`) have results that depend upon which locale is configured.
 This varies from one process to another.
 See [`lockdown()`](./lockdown.md) for how those are handled.

+SES freezes *primordials*; built-in JavaScript objects such as `Object`, `Array`, and `RegExp`, and their prototype chains. `globalThis` is also frozen.
+This prevents malicious code from changing their behavior (imagine `Array.prototype.push` delivering a copy of its argument to an attacker, or ignoring certain values).
+It also prevents using, for example, `Object.heyBuddy` or `globalThis.heyBuddy` as an ambient communication channel via setting a property and another program periodically reading it.
+This would violate object-capability security; objects may only communicate through references.

+Both frozen primordials and a frozen `globalThis` break a few JS libraries that add new features to built-in objects (shims/polyfills).
+For shims which just add properties to `globalThis`, it may be possible to load these in a new non-frozen `Compartment`.
+Shims that modify primordials only work if you build new (mutable) wrappers around the default primordials and let the shims modify those wrappers instead.

 ## What does SES remove from standard JavaScript